ricjohn-acosta/vue-php-docker-app/README.md

 3. Run `docker volume prune -a`

 Notes:
-- If the frontend app errors on startup just wait for it as the db container may still preparing for connection.
+- If the frontend app errors on startup just wait for it as the db container may still be preparing for connection.
 - If you want to check out the database visit `http://localhost:5002/` with `username: root` and `pw: example`